 Major Maintenance Reserve Fund (MMRF)

-The Major Maintenance Reserve Fund ensures that once the three-year warranty runs out on the highway there are funds available to pay for major maintenance costs as repaving.
+The Major Maintenance Reserve Fund ensures that once the three-year warranty expired on the highway there are funds available to pay for major maintenance costs as repaving.

 The first contribution to the MMRF fund came from the Subordinate Notes, which were issued in November 1997.
 This was a total amount of $500,000.
 The Financing Agreements require that specific quarterly contributions be made to the MMRF from the Capital Reserve Fund and these contributions are adjusted annually based on maintenance requirements.